Netbreeze-GmbH/coffeescript-style-guide/README.md

 _privateMethod: ->
 ```

-This convention is here for completeness. **Create true privacy with module pattern instead.**
+This convention is here for completeness. **Create true privacy with modle pattern instead.**

 <a name="objects"/>
 ## Objects